-Questions regarding Let's Talk About Water and the Challenge Grant program can be directed to email@example.com.
+Questions regarding Let's Talk About Water and the Challenge Grant program can be directed to Jon Pollak at email@example.com.

-Challenge Grant recipients will receive film and program consultation from Program Director Linda Lilienfeld, who developed the LTAW format.
+Challenge Grant recipients may receive film and program consultation from Program Director, Linda Lilienfeld, who developed the LTAW concept.
 Linda has 35 years of film research experience and has screened over 300 water films and designed successful LTAW events all over the world.
-Whenever possible, Linda (or another CUAHSI staff member) travels to the event to provide support on site.
-More information about the LTAW program formula can be found in this EOS article.

 About Let's Talk About Water

-Let’s Talk About Water brings attention to water and environmental issues by using film as a catalyst for discussion about important issues.
-Films can be powerful education tools for the sciences because they use storytelling to engage audiences emotionally, which:
+Let's Talk About Water uses film as a catalyst for discussion about important water issues.
+Films can be powerful educational tools for the sciences because they use storytelling to engage audience emotionally, which:

 - heightens a general audience's interest in science content;

 - helps the audience make meaningful connections with the subject matter;